Making a Will should not be left to old age. If you want your assets to go to the people or charities that you want, you

 By making a Will, you can choose to whom you want to leave your estate as well as appointing guardians to look after any young children should you die whilst they are under the age of 18.
 By planning ahead, you can ensure that you do not cause unnecessary difficulties for your loved ones.
 You can use your Will to look after everything that is important to you, including charitable causes or pets.

-We have prepared an information sheet that you can download free by filling in the form below:
+We have prepared an information sheet that you can download free by filling in the form on this page: